-Entering the Ultra-Deep Power-Down mode is done by asserting the \overline{CS} pin, clocking in the opcode 79h, and then deasserting the \overline{CS} pin.
-Any additional data clocked into the device after the opcode are ignored.
-When the \overline{CS} pin is deasserted, the device enters the Ultra-Deep Power-Down mode within the maximum time of t{EUDPD}.
+Entering the Ultra-Deep Power-Down mode is accomplished by simply asserting the \overline{CS} pin, clocking in the opcode 79h, and then deasserting the \overline{CS} pin.
+Any additional data clocked into the device after the opcode will be ignored.
+When the \overline{CS} pin is deasserted, the device will enter the Ultra-Deep Power-Down mode within the maximum time of t{EUDPD}.

-The complete opcode must be clocked in before the \overline{CS} pin is deasserted; otherwise, the device aborts the operation and returns to the standby mode once the \overline{CS} pin is deasserted.
-Also, the device defaults to the standby mode after a power cycle.
+The complete opcode must be clocked in before the \overline{CS} pin is deasserted; otherwise, the device will abort the operation and return to the standby mode once the \overline{CS} pin is deasserted.
+In addition, the device will default to the standby mode after a power cycle.

-The Ultra-Deep Power-Down command is ignored if an internally self-timed operation such as a program or erase cycle is in progress.
+The Ultra-Deep Power-Down command will be ignored if an internally self-timed operation such as a program or erase cycle is in progress.
 The Ultra-Deep Power-Down command must be reissued after the internally self-timed operation has been completed in order for the device to enter the Ultra-Deep Power-Down mode.

-Figure 11-3.
-Ultra-Deep Power-Down Timing
+Figure 10-3.
+Ultra-Deep Power-Down

-11.3 Exit Ultra-Deep Power-Down
+10.2.1 Exit Ultra-Deep Power-Down

-To exit from the Ultra-Deep Power-Down mode, the \overline{CS} pin must be pulsed by asserting the \overline{CS} pin, waiting the minimum necessary t{CSLU} time, and then deasserting the \overline{CS} pin again.
-To facilitate simple software development, a dummy byte opcode can also be entered while the \overline{CS} pin is being pulsed; the dummy byte opcode is ignored by the device in this case.
-After the \overline{CS} pin has been deasserted, the device exits from the Ultra-Deep Power-Down mode and returns to the standby mode within a maximum time of t{XUDPD} .
-If the \overline{CS} pin is reasserted before the t{XUDPD} time has elapsed in an attempt to start a new operation, then that operation is ignored and nothing is performed.
+To exit from the Ultra-Deep Power-Down mode, the \overline{CS} pin must simply be pulsed by asserting the \overline{CS} pin, waiting the minimum necessary t{CSLU} time, and then deasserting the \overline{CS} pin again.
+To facilitate simple software development, a dummy byte opcode can also be entered while the \overline{CS} pin is being pulsed; the dummy byte opcode is simply ignored by the device in this case.
+After the \overline{CS} pin has been deasserted, the device will exit from the Ultra-Deep Power-Down mode and return to the standby mode within a maximum time of t{XUDPD} .
+If the \overline{CS} pin is reasserted before the t{XUDPD} time has elapsed in an attempt to start a new operation, then that operation will be ignored and nothing will be performed.
 The system must wait for the device to return to the standby mode before normal command operations such as Continuous Array Read can be resumed.

-Since the contents of the Buffer cannot be maintained while in the Ultra-Deep Power-Down mode, the Buffer contains undefined data when the device returns to the standby mode.
+Since the contents of the Buffer cannot be maintained while in the Ultra-Deep Power-Down mode, the Buffer will contain undefined data when the device returns to the standby mode.